 Isles of Scilly

 § This page gives an overview of the Isles of Scilly local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ The Isles of Scilly, off the coast of Cornwall, form an archipelago of over 100 islands, of which five are inhabited: St Mary’s, Tresco, St Martin’s, Bryher, and St Agnes.
 Known for their mild climate, white sandy beaches, and clear waters, the islands offer unique flora and fauna.
 Tresco Abbey Gardens showcases subtropical plants, while St Mary’s is the main hub with its harbour at Hugh Town.
 The islands are surrounded by rocky outcrops, wildlife sanctuaries, and scenic coastlines, giving them a character unlike anywhere else in England.